 "During his term as part-time consulting program officer for the Hewlett Foundation, David effectively commissioned and managed a summative evaluation of the Foundation’s Nuclear Security Initiative.
 David’s management and leadership on this effort were stellar, contributing to the use of, and learning from, the findings in myriad ways for multiple audiences."

-“We worked with David on an evaluation of a program to build bipartisan relationships and negotiation skills among senior staff on Capitol Hill.
-The evaluation was fast-tracked and on a deadline.
-David's high-level knowledge of the policy arena, excellent data collection and writing skills, and conscientiousness and professionalism ensured that the evaluation came in on time and delivered useful insights to the client.
-We look forward to working with David again.”
+“We worked with David to evaluate a program to build bipartisan relationships and negotiation skills among senior congressional staff.
+The project was fast-tracked with a tight deadline.
+David's high-level knowledge of the policy arena, excellent data collection and writing skills, and conscientiousness and professionalism ensured the evaluation came in on time and delivered useful insights to the client.”